aristoteleo/dynamo_readthedocs/docs/source/notebooks/Differential_geometry.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you followed the **zebrafish pigmentation** tutorial, you can load
-the processed zebrafish adata object here for all downstream analysis.
+the processed zebrafish adata object.
+Also, you can start from scratch
+using the following code.

 .. code:: ipython3